-EP support can be purchased to contribute to this and we offer a wide range of packages, including blocks of time to be used flexibly by schools or alliances/partnerships of schools who jointly commission.
+In addition to work around individual children and young people, the service will also deliver strategic support to schools and other education settings across North Yorkshire.
+The service is predominantly a traded service, offering a wide range of packages, consisting of blocks of time that can be used flexibly by schools or alliances/partnerships of schools who jointly commission.